3MFConsortium/spec_slice/slice.md

 _Figure 1-3: Example of Slice Extension structure in core 3MF model – referenced 3MF slice model part:_

-_This is a /<sliceref> example where the actual slice contents reside in a separate model part from the source /<slicestack> element.
-Note that in this case, the /<build> element is empty and there is no /<object> element._
+_This is a \<sliceref> example where the actual slice contents reside in a separate model part from the source \<slicestack> element.
+Note that in this case, the \<build> element is empty and there is no \<object> element._

-The /<resources> element in any 3MF model file MAY contain slice model data in one or more /<slicestack> elements.
-In the case that /<slicestack> data exists in a separate file from the referencing /<object>, the /<slicestack> data can stand alone in that file as long as the core 3MF requirement for a mesh representation of an object exists in the 3MF package.
+The \<resources> element in any 3MF model file MAY contain slice model data in one or more \<slicestack> elements.
+In the case that \<slicestack> data exists in a separate file from the referencing \<object>, the \<slicestack> data can stand alone in that file as long as the core 3MF requirement for a mesh representation of an object exists in the 3MF package.

-/<slicestack> elements are referenced from an /<object>, which is referenced from a /<build>/<item>.
-Slice data is ALWAYS coupled with the /<object> with which it is associated and NEVER directly from a /<build>/<item>.
+\<slicestack> elements are referenced from an \<object>, which is referenced from a \<build>\<item>.
+Slice data is ALWAYS coupled with the \<object> with which it is associated and NEVER directly from a \<build>\<item>.

-The /<slicestack> element encapsulates all slice data and references to materials and properties following the same approach as core 3MF meshes.
+The \<slicestack> element encapsulates all slice data and references to materials and properties following the same approach as core 3MF meshes.
 All slice model data is made up of vertices, polygons, and line segments as defined below.

-Within the core /<object> element, slice data is incorporated in the following ways:
+Within the core \<object> element, slice data is incorporated in the following ways:

-1. slicestackid Attribute: The slicestackid attribute references a /<slicestack> element either in the current model part or in another model part in the 3MF package (see the slicepath attribute).
+1. slicestackid Attribute: The slicestackid attribute references a \<slicestack> element either in the current model part or in another model part in the 3MF package (see the slicepath attribute).
-2. slicepath Attribute: If the slice model data is contained in a separate model OPC part from the referencing /<object> element, then slicepath and slicestackid attributes are combined to reference the slice data.
+2. slicepath Attribute: If the slice model data is contained in a separate model OPC part from the referencing \<object> element, then slicepath and slicestackid attributes are combined to reference the slice data.
 In this case, for the model part containing the slice data, there MUST exist an OPC relation to the model stream as described in section 2.
 3. meshresolution Attribute: Mesh representations are a REQUIRED part of the core 3MF specification, but encoding both a full-resolution mesh and slice data in the same package can generate large packages.
 To alleviate this potential file size problem, there is the option to include lower-resolution meshes in the package as long as consumers are notified that the included meshes are not intended to be used to drive fabrication or detailed visualization use cases.
-The "meshresolution" attribute is used to describe the nature of an /<object> element.
+The "meshresolution" attribute is used to describe the nature of an \<object> element.
 If the mesh resolution is "lowres", the 3MF document MUST list the slice extension in the requiredextension attribute of the model section (see paragraph 3.4 of the core specification).

-The /<build> element has a single change for slice data:
+The \<build> element has a single change for slice data:

-1. Transforms: If an object references slice model data, the 3D transform matrices in /<build>/<item> and /<component> elements are limited to those that do not impact the slicing orientation (" **planar transformations**").
-Therefore, any transform applied (directly or indirectly) to an object that references an /<slicestack> MUST have m02, m12, m20, and m21 equal to zero and m22 equal to one, as defined below (see chapter 3.3 of the core specification).
+1. Transforms: If an object references slice model data, the 3D transform matrices in \<build>\<item> and \<component> elements are limited to those that do not impact the slicing orientation (" **planar transformations**").
+Therefore, any transform applied (directly or indirectly) to an object that references an \<slicestack> MUST have m02, m12, m20, and m21 equal to zero and m22 equal to one, as defined below (see chapter 3.3 of the core specification).
 Resulting transformation matrices will therefore have the following form:

 | m00 | m01 | 0.0 | **0.0** |
 | --- | --- | --- | --- |